We explain the basics of car insurance - types of cover, agreed or market value, and excesses.

 But if you don’t get your children listed on your policy, you may not be covered if they crash your car.
 Alternatively, you could incur a sizeable excess.
-For example, FMG charges an additional $2000 if you claim for damage caused by an unnamed under 25-year-old driver.
+For example, Trade Me charges an additional $1950 if you claim for damage caused by an unnamed driver who has held a licence for less than 2 years.
 You can avoid this excess if you add cover for unnamed drivers.

 This information is available to Consumer members only.